 A sales and cash summary keeps track of total food sales, total beverage sales, sales tax collected on each, tips charged, and other relevant data.
 You may also choose to further categorize this sheet by specific types of food and specific types of beverages if that helps you make sense of the numbers.

 Operating expenses are also important for tracking your bottom line.
-You’ll need to record numbers like rent payments, depreciation, startup costs, loan payments, employee wages, employee benefits, insurance, marketing, utilities, administration expenses, necessary repairs, and maintenance, just to name a few.
+You’ll need to record numbers like rent payments, depreciation, startup costs, loan payments, employee wages, employee benefits, insurance, payroll, marketing, utilities, administration expenses, necessary repairs, and maintenance, just to name a few.
 This is a great place to compare the total of all sales with the total of your operating expenses.
 That gives you a good idea if you’re in the red, breaking even, or turning a profit.

 Finally, you’ll need some kind of break-even report.
 This analysis lets you know what needs to be done to break even and how long it will take to get there.
 This report uses a combination of numbers from the other areas of your business to project future earnings and expenses.